7imbrook/furry-computing-machine/README.md

 Furry-Computing-Machine
 =======================

-A GIT based blogging adventure!
-Why be good at the internet when your good at git!
+A Git-based blogging adventure!
+Why be good at the internet when you're good at Git!